Resilience Ed

 • Grant approval.

-• Space for sessions (e.g., empty classroom).
+• Space for sessions (e.g., classroom, cafeteria, auditorium).

 • Obtain parent consent for their student to attend (e.g., surveys, emails, announcements).